Archive for Is My Blog Burning?

 and round-up.

-I’ve decided to combine a little bit of the old with a little bit of the new.
+I’ve decided to combine a bit of the old with a bit of the new.
 First is a chewy chocolate chip cookie that has been a family Christmas tradition for a decade.
-The second cookie is a Su Good Sweets macaroon, enrobed in chocolate.
-If you like what you see, please vote for me by e-mailing cookieswap@gmail.com so I can win a free cookie book.
-Thanks!
+The second cookie is my signature macaroon, enrobed in chocolate.

 As I’ve said before, chocolate chip cookies spurred my love for baking.
 When I was around 12, my mom and I whipped up a recipe that a co-worker had given her.
 It called for a half-half mixture of butter and vegetable shortening.
 Our kitchen was sparse and we didn’t have shortening.
 But we saw the word “vegetable” and figured we could substitute vegetable oil.
-(I still don’t have vegetable shortening in my pantry, but now it’s for health, texture and taste reasons.)
-Because of the oil, the chocolate chips refused to adhere to the glistening dough, which was an anomaly that we accepted.
+(I still don’t use vegetable shortening for health, texture and taste reasons.)
+Because of the oil, the chocolate chips slipped of the dough, which we accepted.

-At the time, we also didn’t own baking sheets, so we made our own by cutting paper grocery bags to size.
-To get them in the oven, we slid them off of a giant piece of cardboard much like a cook slides pizza off of a peel.
-As for cooling racks, we didn’t know that such things existed.
-Instead, we lined the stove with old newspapers and laid the paper cookie sheets on top.
-The newspaper sopped up extra oil that leaked through the grocery bags.
+At the time, we also didn’t own baking sheets, so we made our own by cutting up paper grocery bags.
+To place them in the oven, we slid them off a giant piece of cardboard, much like a cook uses a pizza peel.
+We didn’t know that cooling racks existed either, so we lined the stove with newspaper and laid the “cookie sheets” on top.

 Despite these untraditional techniques, the cookies were delicious.
-Because they were made with 100% whole wheat flour, they were very different from the traditional Toll House variety.
+Because they were made with 100% whole wheat flour, they were different from the traditional Toll House variety.
 But they were good in their own right: chewy, soft and satisfying.
 We’ve made these year after year for the holidays.
-I remember baking these with my mom while Charlie and the Chocolate Factory played on TV (how’s that for dessert overkill?).
-The sweet smell of cookies would permeate the house.

 Makes 3 dozen cookies